Virginia Tech® home

 • I must have an appointment to use the HPAC.

-• If I am more than five minutes late to my appointment and another student is waiting for a walk-in appointment, I will be marked as a “no show,” and the other student will be given my appointment.
+• If I am more than five minutes late to my appointment, I will be marked as a “no show”.

 • If I cancel my appointment less than two hours prior to its scheduled start time, I will be marked as a “no show.”